David Beriáin: Biography

 Beriáin graduated from the University of Navarra with a degree in information sciences.
 During his professional career, he interviewed members of the Taliban, FARC guerrillas, members of drug cartels, and hitmen.
 He became known for presenting and directing the television show 'Clandestino', which aired on Discovery Max.

 Beriáin worked for La Voz de Galicia in the international section from March 2001 to July 2007.
+In 2002, he was sent to Iraq to serve as a war correspondent, entering the country by being smuggled over the border with Turkey.
+In March 2002, he traveled to Afghanistan to offer a report on the Taliban.
+While he was there an earthquake occurred.
 He was a special envoy for this newspaper in the second war in Iraq and the war in Afghanistan, where he covered the Spanish contingent in the city of Herat and the town of Qala e Naw.
 As a war correspondent for La Voz de Galicia, he covered conflicts in Iraq, Afghanistan, Sudan, Congo, and Libya.
-He directed reports about each country, and was one of the few reporters in the world who was able to enter the FARC camps.
-He also worked in other media, such as the Argentine newspaper El Liberal.
-On television, he was part of the team of reporters for the REC program broadcast by Cuatro.
-On Antena 3, he carried out a report on the Fukushima Daiichi nuclear disaster.